raviten/documentation/integrating-web-sdk.rst

    #. https://s3-ap-southeast-1.amazonaws.com/qgraph-web-push/qg-service-worker.js
    #. https://s3-ap-southeast-1.amazonaws.com/qgraph-web-push/manifest.json

    Copy above files to the root folder of your website.
-In case you want to use your GCM key, put your sender id in ``manifest.json`` above instead of the sender is already present in the file.
+In case you want to use your GCM key, put your sender id in ``manifest.json`` above instead of the sender already present in the file.
 In this case you also need to enter your GCM key during the intergration.
 (We need this GCM key to send web push notifications)

    Add the following lines inside of head or body tag::